 There are 30 miles of privately-maintained streets in Orinda in addition to the 64 miles of publicly-maintained residential streets.
-These streets are not gated enclaves but, for the most part, cul-de-sacs indistinguishable from the adjacent publicly maintained ones.
+These streets are not gated enclaves but, for the most part, cul-de-sacs indistinguishable from adjacent publicly maintained ones.
 1,500 families live on these streets; about 20 percent of Orinda.
 These families pay the same taxes as their neighbors living on public streets but do not share in the benefit of publicly funded road maintenance.

 We need your help to correct this inequity!
 Please show your support by adding your name(s) to the letter of support below.

 We, the undersigned residents of Orinda, support an investigation to determine the factual data and find various possible means to provide fair and inclusive public maintenance funding for all streets in Orinda, both public and private.

 Road maintenance is a basic public service that should be available to all Orinda residents equally.
 But, there are over 3,000 Orinda residents (about 20% of Orinda) living on 30 miles of streets that are currently maintained by the street residents without any assistance from the City.
 The City could spend public funds to maintain these streets if the City Council deemed it to be in the public interest to do so as it has with the 64 miles of publicly maintained residential streets.

 Orinda’s private streets are no different than its publicly maintained residential streets: The residents on these streets pay the same taxes as their neighbors who live on publicly maintained streets; Most of these streets are cul-de-sacs but so are 27 miles of publicly maintained streets; All of these streets are used for the same purposes, access to private homes by the residents and their service providers including emergency services.